securityfirst/tent-content/contents_ru/operations/meetings/beginner/leaving-a-meeting.md

 [Title]: # (Выход из собрания)
 [Order]: # (6)

-# Leavi
+# Leaving a Meeting
-g a Meeti
-g

-It is best to get the perso
- you are meeti
-g to leave first - that way you ca check for a y third party reactio s to see if they're clea as they leave.
-Wait about te mi utes before you leave.
-If possible your colleague (who should still look u co

-ected to you) should remai
+It is best to get the person you are meeting to leave first - that way you can check for any third party reactions to see if they're clean as they leave.
+Wait about ten minutes before you leave.
+If possible your colleague (who should still look unconnected to you) should remain behind for a further ten minutes to check that you are clean.
- behi
-d for a further te
- mi
-utes to check that you are clea
-.